 FOP License Plates

 Exclusive for active members, Fraternal Order of Police License Plates show pride in fraternalism and law enforcement.
 Please visit www.ilfop.org/LicencePlates.aspx or more information.

 The Illinois Law Enforcement Education Foundation (ILEEF), a 501c3 organization, was created by the State Lodge to increase the education, charitable and research capabilities of law enforcement.
 ILEEF is currently working toward implementing a statewide police suicide education and prevention program.
 I

 Industry News & Information

-FOP members receive frequent e-mail updates from both the national and state lodges, as well as Blue Line Newsletter, a quarterly electronic publication from the State Lodge, and FOP Journal, a quarterly print publication from the Grand Lodge.
+FOP members receive e-mail updates from both the national and state lodges, as well as Blue Line, an electronic publication from the State Lodge; and FOP Journal, a quarterly print publication from the Grand Lodge.

 Member in Need of Assistance